mouseless/baked/docs/architecture/feature.md

 1. Place all abstraction classes under a folder named after feature, e.g., `Greeting/`.
-1. Provide a configurator and an extension class for abstraction part, e.g.
+1. Provide a configurator and an extension class for abstraction part, e.g., `Greeting/GreetingConfigurator.cs`, `Greeting/GreetingExtensions.cs`.
-   `Greeting/GreetingConfigurator.cs`, `Greeting/GreetingExtensions.cs`.
+1. Provide an interface, inheriting `IFeature` e.g., `IGreetingFeature.cs`.
 1. Provide an `Add` method to add feature to an application, e.g., `AddGreeting()`.